 - Show them, teach them, and take them with us as we share the gospel.
 Hopefully, they’ll see evangelism as a means of teaching someone the gospel not just “programing a Christian.”

 - Give them times and places of accountability when they’ll be asked about sharing the gospel and held accountable.
 It’s the same idea as when a professor gives a test.
 Students will study when they know a test is on the horizon; when there isn’t a test in sight, they will push studying aside.

 - More than anything else, they want conversations with more mature Christians—one-on-one times preferably with food and coffee—where they learn the basics, find their voice, and are held accountable with the gospel message.

-Personally, these conversations over the past few months have had moments of excitement, of grief, of tears, and of joy.
+Personally, these conversations have had moments of excitement, of grief, of tears, and of joy.
 What a challenge we have ahead of us!
 The college campus is becoming more and more secular and post-Christian with each incoming freshmen class, which means we must continue to contextualize, create, and engage the ever-changing culture with the unchanging gospel message of Jesus.

 Beth Masters has served college students going on 15 years on multiple campuses in FL, LA, and MS. Currently she serves at Mississippi College as the Director of Christian Life and Ministries while also serving as a ministry-based faculty member at New Orleans Baptist Theological Seminary.